 In 2006 seven musicians gathered in the small village

 of St Mawes, on the tip of the Roseland peninsula, to mark Schumann's

 150th anniversary by playing through all of his chamber music with piano.

 Since then Music at Tresanton has been offering annual programmes and attracting

-audiences from the Roseland peninsula as well as from further afield in Cornwall and the UK, and has been broadcast by BBC radio 3 as part of their lunch time concert series.
+audiences from the Roseland peninsula as well as from further afield in Cornwall and the UK, has been featured as one the Indpendent's top winter breaks, and has been frequently broadcast by BBC radio 3 as part of their lunch time concert series.

-Tickets for individual concerts or subscriptions for all four (without accommodation) are also available from the Hall for Cornwall
+Tickets for individual concerts or subscriptions for all four (without accommodation) will also be available from the Hall for Cornwall

 If looking for accommodation other than hotel Tresanton in St Mawes why not try the B&B Nearwater

 Come for a weekend of music in the magical and intimate atmosphere of the Methodist Chapel in St Mawes.